rodolphe37/electron-react-javascript-boilerplate/README.md

 ```
 yarn electron:start
 ```
->This command start the app without browser window, only electron window & devTools
+>This command start the app on port 3000 without browser window and the electron window & devTools (with hot reload thank to electronmon.)

 ### Build & compile the app: